evey-pea/T1A2/README.md

 3. For value entry, either
    - a new value can be entered at the blank prompt
    - or the prompt can be left blank to accept the previously existing value.
+4. The user will then be provided with the list of fields with the output reflecting the changes made
-4. Once the  the last hash key of the entry has reached, the user will be prompted
+5. Once the  the last hash key of the entry has reached, the user will be prompted
    - to confirm the changes
    - or exit without changing the entry
-5. The user will then be provided with the previous list of entries with the output reflecting the changes made

-### Selecting Header Data

-If only the data from several headers required, the user can select the headers by using the 'headers' menu option in the full application.

-This will load to the screen only the headers selected by the user and their respective hash values within the file for editing.

-1. 'Headers' option is selected from the menu
-2. Each header is displayed in it's own selection prompt
-3. The user presses the space bar to toggle the selection and confirms by pressing 'Enter'
-4. The User is then presented a list of selected headers and is asked to confirm the full selection before entry line data is read to the screen.

-The number of entries displayed can be set either via the application configuration of by passing an argument at initialisation.

-### Settings

-Default settings are saved in a .yaml configruation file and can be set via the 'options' menu option

-Available settings include:

-- the number of headers to be concurrently displayed on screen and
-- the number of entries outputted at a time
-- the colour scheme of the applications

 ## Terminal commands

-There are several options that return information about the file without loading the full application.
-Each of these terminal commands are only to be used on their own, with the exception of the ```-l``` and ```-a``` flags which can be used together.
+There are several options that return information about the csv file to the terminal.
+Each of these terminal commands are only to be used on their own.

 | Command       | Description                                                              |
 | :------------ | :----------------------------------------------------------------------- |